sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/architecture.rst

 1. Fire Insights tasks running on ECS Fargate containers.
-2. Metadata is stored in RDS MySql instance.
+2. Metadata is stored in RDS MySQL instance.
-3. In web interface, create workflows, pipelines etc. with interactive execution.
+3. Via the web interface, create workflows, pipelines with interactive execution.
 4. User can browse the S3 and Hive tables.
-5. Execute the worfklows and pipelines on EMR Cluster through Livy/Airflow and also on EKS.
+5. Execute the workflows and pipelines on EMR Cluster through Livy/Airflow and also on EKS.